Free SEO Tools Every Small Business Actually Needs

 - Product schema (if you sell online)

 Google Trends shows search interest over time.
-It's free, unlimited, and often overlooked.
+Free, unlimited, and often overlooked.

 Use it for: